GFDJKGKFDSFKJFSDFKJLSDFKLJ/Gen-Z-Healing-Official/README.md

 Class: 12T2 · Semester 1 Project

 ## 🌿 Topic
-A simple W3.CSS-based website introducing “healing” spots in Ho Chi Minh City for Gen Z — including cafés, creative spaces, and relaxing destinations.
+A simple W3.CSS-based website introducing “healing” spots in Ho Chi Minh City for Gen Z, including cafés, creative spaces, and relaxing destinations.

 ## ▶️ How to Run
 1. Clone the repository: